mvolkmann/blog/src/meteor.md

 Session data survives hot code pushes, but not browser refreshes.
 It cannot be shared between users or between browser tabs.

-Here is a Svelte component that demonstrates using a Session key/value pair:
+Here is a Svelte component that demonstrates using a `Session`:

 ```html
 <script>